 S&P 500 Long-term Dollar-cost Averaging Investing Returns Calculator

 This calculator uses a dollar-cost averaging model to compute investing returns for different investment dollar amounts and different investment periods in years.
-The calculator uses S&P 500 monthly closing prices from Nasdaq Data Link that are adjusted for inflation, splits and dividends.
+The calculator uses S&P 500 monthly closing prices from ONLINE DATA ROBERT SHILLER. that are adjusted for inflation, splits and dividends.
 Prices are from January 1905 through the present.

 - Starting Year: is the year that the dollar-cost averaging begins.
 Must be greater than or equal to 1905.